luttje/filament-user-attributes/README.md

     }
     ```

-3. For all the models with user attributes go to their resources and apply the `HasUserAttributesResource` trait.
+3. Go to the resources of all models with user attributes and apply the `HasUserAttributesResource` trait to the resource.

-4. In your resources you will have to rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively:
+4. In your resources rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively:

     ```php
-    // ...

     use Luttje\FilamentUserAttributes\Traits\HasUserAttributesResource;

     class ProductResource extends Resource
     {
-        // This will add the user attributes to the form and table, based on the configuration for the Product model. use HasUserAttributesResource;
+        // This will add the user attributes to the form and table, based on the configuration for the Product model.
+        // It will only work if you rename the `form` and `table` methods to `resourceForm` and `resourceTable` respectively. use HasUserAttributesResource;

         protected static ?string $model = Product::class;

-        // ...

         // Rename the `form` static method to `resourceForm`: public static function resourceForm(Form $form): Form